1-The largest vineyard in France

 2-The kingdom of diversity

 The Languedoc vineyard extending from the border of Spain to Nîmes covers a large range of soils, which give its specificity to the different terroirs of each appellation.
-You can also find a vast number of grape varities beyond the traditional syrah, grenache, mourvedre and carignan, such uncommon grapes as Marselan, Vermentino, caladoc, macabeu (originally from Spain), terret etc...
+You can also find a vast number of grape varities beyond the traditional syrah, grenache, mourvedre and carignan, such uncommon grapes as Marselan, Picpoul de Pinet, Caladoc, Macabeu, Terret etc...

 3-Leader for organic wine production in France

-considering the number of estates as well as its surface with 16500 ha of organic vines before Provence (11200ha) and Aquitaine (7700ha).
+Considering the number of estates as well as its surface, with 16500 ha of organic vines Languedoc stands before Provence (11200ha) and Aquitaine (7700ha).
 Indeed, the Languedoc region benefits from a Mediterranean climate perfectly suited for organic wine production: milder and less humid with wind (mistral and tramontane), which naturally dries out the leaves.
 It is the perfect climate to protect the vineyard from the common parasitic diseases such as oïdium and mildiou.
-Montpellier welcomes the larger organic wine fair in the world : the millesime bio fair.
+Montpellier welcomes the larger organic wine fair in the world : the Millesime Bio fair.

 5-A paradise for wine tourism